KevinMeisenbacher/kevin-meisenbacher-capstone/Capstone Proposal.md

     - Put in the most popular bands from those genres as well as a few key songs people will like
 - Create server
     - Get all data from the database
-    Create logic that filters songs/bands(depending on user input) based on choices -Create client
+    - Create logic that filters songs/bands(depending on user input) based on choices
+- Create client
     - Build the form that will do all of the filtering magic
     - Create the music list page that will get all of the backend queries